Gee-A/alx-system_engineering-devops/0x0C-web_server/README.md

 mkdir -p /var/www/example.com/html
 mkdir -p /var/www/test.com/html
 ```
 ``/var/www/`` is the directory structure.
 The actual web content will be placed in ``html`` directory within the ``site-specific`` directories.
-This gives us some additional flexibility to create other directories associated with our sites as siblings to ``html`` directory if neccessary.
+This gives us some additional flexibility to create other directories associated with our sites as siblings to ``html`` directory if neccessary.<br/>

-Note: Nginx is configured to serve documents out of a directory at ``/va/www/html``, which will only work well for a single site.<br/>
+Note: Nginx is configured to serve documents out of a directory at ``/var/www/html``, which will only work well for a single site.
 The -p flags tells mkdir to create any neccessary parent directories.

 2. Creating Sample Pages for Each Site so that we will have something to display.